 We argue because we differ in the interpretations of issues that are contentious.
 The way you perceive things is not the way I perceive them.
 Something could be good for you and you agree with it but for me that thing could be too bad and I will absolutely disagree with it.
 If an argument is not handled wisely, then it can lead to serious problems like damaging a relationship.

 1.)
 Isolate Facts from Opinions: When you argue with people, you should isolate facts from opinions.
 Opinions from people or your own opinions may not be true.
 It is only facts that will lead you to critical thinking.
 This way, you'll make good decisions and create understanding in people you're arguing with.

 2.)
 Having Assumptions: You ought to gather assumptions.
 The assumptions you gather will greatly assist you in solving the argument wisely by finding a decision that is good.

 4.)
 Avoid Making Abrupt Conclusions: Don't be tempted in making conclusions quickly.
-Give a thoroughly revisions of the information that you have gained from the argument.
-If you rush to a conclusion, then chances of making wrong decisions are very high.
+Give thorough revisions of the information that you have gained from the argument.
+If you rush to a conclusion, then the chances of making wrong decisions are very high.